 Here is what it looks like:

 Now back to the previous image above.
 On the left-hand side are tools you can use to enhance a graph with annotations.
-That could be a trend line, a text note, a Fibonacci retracement, etc. There are dozens of useful annotations you can use, depending on how familiar you are with those.
+That could be a trend line, a text note, a Fibonacci retracement, etc. There are dozens of useful annotations you can use.

 Finally, at the bottom, we can access the stock screener, test trading strategies, and connect our broker account with TradingView, so that we can buy/sell assets from it.